silentfatez/DIP/Dip/readme.md

 use the videos in media folder or change the code to use your own videos.

 https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all
-use the above link to understand how to autoplay videos
+use the above link to understand how to autoplay videos.
+For this project we used autostart which is method 2.

 Basically pin 1 is the master pin to call the functions in all other pins.